malmgrenola/feed-us/README.md

 ### HTML & CSS Validator tests

-Each page must return no errors & warnings using [validator.w3.org](https://validator.w3.org/)
+Each page should return no errors & warnings using [validator.w3.org](https://validator.w3.org/)

 #### Pages to test